 Likewise, we recommend you budgeting a 25% ‘failure rate’ into your making.
 This way, if something goes wrong you will have plenty of pieces left.
 If you have a commission with a tight deadline you might want to contact Jo Davies kiln firing service just up the road from us.

 Turning Earth artists work is available to view in our gallery.
 The gallery contains contact details for each artist.
 If you get in contact, please let them know how you found them.
-We also hold a quarterly studio sale, where around 50 Turning Earth artists exhibit their work.
+We also hold regular studio sales, where hundreds of Turning Earth artists exhibit their work.
 See events to find out when the next sale will be held.

 That’s great!
 Get in touch!
 We frequently have positions coming up for people with a ceramics degree or a similar amount of on-the-job experience